replicatedhq/replicated-docs/docs/intro-replicated.md

 When you use the Replicated platform, you can install your application using the Helm CLI or Replicated installers:

 - **Helm CLI:** You can use the Helm CLI to install Helm charts.
 Add the the SDK to your Helm chart to integrate Replicated features.
 Supported for online environments.
-See [Using the SDK with Your Application (Alpha)](/vendor/replicated-sdk-using).
+See [About Distributing with Helm](/vendor/helm-install).

-- **KOTS:** With a KOTS entitlement, you use KOTS to install in online or air gap environments on:
+- **KOTS:** With a KOTS entitlement, you use KOTS to install in online or air gap environments in:

     - Existing clusters
-    - Embedded clusters provisioned by Replicated kURL
+    - Embedded clusters provisioned by Replicated kURL on a VM or bare metal server

-    If your application uses Helm charts, you can create a single release that supports Helm and KOTS installations.
-This helps ensure that your application runs consistently in every environment.

   For more information about KOTS, see [About KOTS and kURL](intro-kots) in the KOTS documentation.

+If your application uses Helm charts, you can create a single release that supports both Helm and KOTS installations, without having to maintain separate sets of Helm charts or application manifests.

 ## Supporting